MuenYu/MuenYu/README.md

 <p align=center>
     <strong>
-      Looking for a software engineer position in Brisbane, Qld, Australia now!
+      Looking for a software engineer position in Australia now!
 Let's connect thorugh <a href="https://www.linkedin.com/in/muenyu-dev/">linkedin</a> !
     </strong>
 </p>